swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-41-log-predictions-and-features-locally.md

 4. Ran the service locally and verified that predictions are logged
 5. Committed the changes to Git

+You fixed some of the previous issues:

+- [x] Model predictions can be monitored in production

 !!! abstract "Take away"

     - **Production monitoring starts with logging**: Before drift detection or